October 7, 2025

 This led to:

 As more national-level sandboxes are rolled out, the EU could achieve greater regulatory uniformity.
-This would be vital for cross-border token markets.
+This would be vital for cross-border issuance, management and distribution.

 Final Thoughts: Compliance Is Innovation